RAF Akrotiri: United States surveillance flights

 In 2010, U-2s from the United States Air Force's 9th Reconnaissance Wing were used in Operation Cedar Sweep to fly surveillance over Lebanon, relaying information about Hezbollah militants to Lebanese authorities, and in Operation Highland Warrior to fly surveillance over Turkey and northern Iraq to relay information to Turkish authorities.
 These flights were the topic of acrimonious leaked diplomatic cables between British officials and the American embassy, with David Miliband saying that "policymakers needed to get control of the military".
-The British were concerned that the flights over Lebanon were authorised by the Lebanese Ministry of Defence, rather than the entire cabinet, and that the intelligence so gained could lead to the UK being complicit in the unlawful torture of detainees.
+The British were concerned that the flights over Lebanon were authorised by the Lebanese Ministry of National Defence, rather than the entire cabinet, and that the intelligence so gained could lead to the UK being complicit in the unlawful torture of detainees.
 After warnings that these issues "could jeopardise future use of British territory", John Rood, a senior Bush administration official, and Mariot Leslie, the Foreign Office's director general for defence and intelligence, became involved.
 Leslie said that the U.S. was not actually expected to check on detained terrorists, but that future spy missions would require full written applications.

 Surveillance flights over Gaza

-Between December 2023 and March 2025, the RAF carried out more than 500 surveillance flights over Gaza.
-The MoD uses Shadow R1 planes for the surveillance.
+Between December 2023 and March 2025, the RAF carried out more than 500 surveillance flights over Gaza using Shadow R1 planes.
 The crews responsible for flying the planes come from 14 Squadron, which is based at RAF Waddington in Lincolnshire.
 The MoD said that the flights have been in support of hostage rescue.
 It has also repeatedly refused to answer questions about what the base is being used for.
 The UK Ministry of Defence (MoD) contracted a US company to conduct the spy-flights over Gaza from Akrotiri.
 It said this was due to a shortage of planes.
 The company conducting the flights is a subsidiary of Sierra Nevada Corporation, a large military contractor.
+A report by Declassified UK said the US contractor conducted surveillance above the Nuseirat refugee camp in Gaza the night before more than 30 Palestinians were killed in an Israeli bombing raid.
 Information collected by the spy-flights is shared with Israel.
 The flights have captured information about Israeli attacks on Gaza but the MoD has not released the information.
 The family of James Kirby, who was killed by Israel in the World Central Kitchen aid convoy attack, criticised the UK government for refusing to release information gathered about the attack.
-A RAF spy plane captured footage while flying over Gaza on the day of the attack.
+An RAF spy plane captured footage while flying over Gaza on the day of the attack.